 5 main causes of back pain

-In all my years of experience of treating back and neck pain, poor posture and movement patterns is one of the most common underlying issues.
+Posture My experience of treating back has led me to conclude that poor posture and movement patterns is one of the most common underlying issues.
 For these cases, I have found that if you do not first correct your postural habits, then you will find it much harder to make a full recovery any from posture-related pain.

-Here the cause is pretty evident - everything from lifting injuries, sports-related injuries to fractures caused by falls and accidents.
+Injuries and Accidents Here the cause of back pain is pretty evident - everything from lifting injuries, car accidents, sports-related injuries to fractures caused by falls and accidents.
 Being aware of how you can get injured and help prevent repetitive injury is important.

-Wear and tear associated with ageing is one of the more common underlying cause of back and neck pain I see.
-People are often advised that there is no treatment available to deal with aging-associated pain however, this is not true.
+Ageing Wear and tear associated with ageing is one of the more common underlying cause of back and neck pain I see.
+People are often advised that there is no treatment available to deal with aging-associated pain however, this is rarely correct.
 The pain relief that treatment can bring often leaves patients astonished and wondering why they put up with their discomfort for so long!

-On a daily basis I treat underlying medical conditions such as rheumatoid arthritis and Osteo-arthritis, Spondyolisthesis, Scoliosis, and osteoporosis.
+- Medical Conditions On a daily basis I treat underlying medical conditions such as rheumatoid arthritis and Osteo-arthritis, Spondyolisthesis, Scoliosis, and osteoporosis.
 These physiological conditions can be helped and managed well with physiotherapy treatment.
-Obesity is also a condition that has a strong association with low back pain and chronic low back pain.
+Obesity is also a condition that has a strong association with low back pain and chronic low back pain

 The materials contained on this website are provided for general information and educational purposes only and do not constitute medical advice on any particular individual situation.
 Please see your Chartered Physiotherapist or other medical practitioner for full and individual consultation.